life skills to promote self-management, independence, & mental wellness

 1. Reach maximum independence

-2. Develop thinking skills to tackle tasks: self-awareness, working memory, planning,
+2. Develop thinking and execution skills to tackle tasks: self-awareness, self-monitoring, initiation, planning,

-- Manage attention, emotions, behavior, and actions for daily life: self-regulation, initiation,
+- Manage attention, emotions, and behavior for daily life/self-regulation: using adaptive skills

 - Manage emotions during times of stress